google/zetasql/docs/functions-and-operators.md

 `STRING` or `BYTES`.
 The string version treats the input as an array of bytes.

 This function returns 16 bytes.

+Warning: MD5 is no longer considered secure.
+For increased security use another hashing function.

 **Return type**